Masa Harina Man

 And then some charming and soft-spoken man in country-clothing had whispered a few things into his ear and Miguel Angel Rodriguez found himself signing his name to a six month Letter of Intent.
 Quickly he was issued a "Fastest Available Means" voucher and, 12 hours after lift-off, he was struggling to walk in one-sixth the proper gravity!

-He was embarrassed to recall the vainglorious images the gently insistent stranger had planted in his mind.
+He followed the signs to the arrival gate, and was embarrassed to recall the vainglorious images the gently insistent stranger had planted in his mind.
 He recalled the words once more:

 "Just imagine, Miguel - may I call you Miguel? - thousands of years of patient breeding by your ancestors.
 The pinnacle of Meso-American agricultural genius, taking root and bearing fruit on the same Moon your ancestors worshiped as a god!
 And you could be the vehicle for this."

 Miguel blushed again when he thought of it.
-That's what I get for having an ego, he thought.
+This is what I get for having an ego, he thought.

 He glanced again at the Letter of Intent.
 "Revocable at any time by either party."